 The NJROTC program was established by Public Law in 1964 which may be found in Title 10, U.S. Code, Chapter 102.
 The program is conducted at accredited secondary schools throughout the nation, and taught by instructors who are retired Navy, Marine Corps, and Coast Guard officers and enlisted personnel. (“Gray” area reservists and medically retired personnel may also be eligible to instruct in the program; see Instructor Application Process) The NJROTC accredited curriculum emphasizes citizenship and leadership development, as well as our maritime heritage, the significance of sea power, and naval topics such as the fundamentals of naval operations, seamanship, navigation and meteorology.
 Classroom instruction is augmented throughout the year by extra-curricular activities of community service, academic, athletic, drill and orienteering competitions, field meets, flights, visits to naval or other activities, marksmanship sports training, and physical fitness training.
 Electronic classroom equipment, textbooks, uniforms, educational training aids, travel allowance, and a cost-share of instructors' salaries are provided by the Navy.

-The Naval Service Training Command prescribes the courses for naval science for NJROTC units that comprise the 3 or 4-year curriculum.
+The Naval Service Training Command prescribes the courses for naval science for NJROTC units that comprise the 4-year curriculum.

 The Naval Service Training Command routinely updates the curriculum to include new texts, instructional materials and lesson plans.
 The curriculum is developed and revised by civilian educators and NJROTC instructors.
 The wide variety of subjects includes the following: